Cryental/Cryental/README.md

 ### Copyrights
-All copyrights for "Cryental" including its character design, story and images belong to cryental.dev.
+All copyrights for "Cryental" with its character design, story and images belong to cryental.dev.
 I do not allow the use of images to other sources without permission, including profile images.
-Open source projects on GitHub are licensed by GPL-3, MIT, or others (Check project licenses) and If you used the service provided by the website, you will need to show "cryental.dev" in your software.
+If you have used the services provided by the website for free, you must show "cryental.dev" in the software.